DigitalBridge: Early applied AI in retail

 Role: Head of Product

-Focus: Product strategy, UX, product delivery
+Focus: Product strategy, UX research, UI design, product delivery

 Overview